devi-r/React-Offline-PWA/README.md

 - **On-the-Fly Shuffling for Clarity:** To make the caching behavior unmistakably clear, the service worker intercepts the live API response and **shuffles the order** of the articles.
 This was implemented because an API can sometimes return data in the same order, and shuffling guarantees a visually different result on each network refresh.
 - **Robust Offline Experience:** Uses a "Network-First, falling back to Cache" strategy for API data.
 When offline, it serves the last successfully fetched and shuffled set of articles from the cache.
 - **Clear Data Source Indicator:** A UI element at the top of the page clearly indicates whether the displayed data is coming from the live `network` or the local `cache`.
+- **Production-Ready Deployment:** Successfully deployed and tested on Render, Netlify, and other platforms with full offline functionality.

 ## How It Works